0x4b61726361/terraform-burp-collaborator/README.md

 The following operations will be performed:

-* Create AWS security group permitting all Burp Collaborator traffic plus SSH to your _permitted_ssh_cidr_block_ CIDR.
+* Create AWS security group permitting all Burp Collaborator traffic plus SSH to your _permitted_ssh_cidr_block_ CIDR and Polling Burp Collaborator client from the sepcified IP, or subnet.
-* Create EC2 instance using Ubuntu Xenial (16.04) image for your chosen region in your default VPC.
+* Create EC2 instance using Ubuntu Jammy (22.04) image for your chosen region in your default VPC.
-* Create an A record for your chosen hostname in your AWS hosted zone pointing to the IP address of new EC2 instance
+* Create an A record for your chosen hostname in your AWS hosted zone pointing to the IP address of new EC2 instance (if using th AWS template).
-* Create an NS record for your chosen hostname pointing to the A record just created.
+* Create an NS record for your chosen hostname pointing to the A record just created (if using th AWS template).
-* Run the 4ARMED.burp-collaborator Ansible playbook on the EC2 instance to install and configure Burp Collaborator.
+* Run the ansible_burp_collaborator role for Ansible playbook on the EC2 instance to install and configure Burp Collaborator Server.

 ### Non-AWS registered domain